Stendhal on the Seven Stages of Romance and Why We Fall Out of Love: Timeless Wisdom from 1822

 For the very young, love is like a huge river which sweeps everything before it, so that you feel that it is a restless current.
 Now a sensitive person has acquired some self-knowledge by twenty-eight; she knows that any happiness she can expect from life will come to her through love; hence a terrible struggle develops between love and mistrust.
 She crystallizes only slowly; but whatever crystals survive her terrible ordeal, where the spirit is moving in the face of the most appalling danger, will be a thousand times more brilliant and durable than those of the sixteen-year-old, whose privileges are simply happiness and joy.
 Thus the later love will be less gay, but more passionate.

 On Love is a sublime read in its entirety, full of the era’s delightfully quaint biases but also of timeless, boundless, universal human truth.
+Complement it with a contemporary read on the paradoxical psychology of why frustration is necessary to satisfaction in love and philosopher Erich Fromm on how to master the art of loving.

 Published November 29, 2012